Eyes of Laura Mars: Production

+Development

 The film's source story was written by John Carpenter, as was the earliest version of the screenplay.
 Producer Jack H. Harris had worked with Carpenter on the latter's feature-film directorial debut, Dark Star, and it was Harris who optioned Carpenter's 11-page treatment, then titled simply Eyes.

 Harris planned to make the film independently of the major studios with privately raised finance and Roberta Collins in the lead.
 But Harris's friend Jon Peters read the treatment, and upon reading it, he became enthusiastic about its potential as a vehicle for Peters's then-girlfriend Barbra Streisand.
 Peters got interest from Peter Guber at Columbia and they agreed to finance the project's development.
 Streisand pulled out of the film, but Columbia were sufficiently enthusiastic about the script to move forward with another actress, and Faye Dunaway was cast.
-However, as a condition of this, the studio insisted on the script being rewritten; David Zelag Goodman shouldered that burden.
+However, as a condition of this, the studio insisted on the script being rewritten, hiring David Zelag Goodman to undertake the rewrites.
 "It wasn't a pleasant experience", said Carpenter.
 "The original script was very good, I thought.
 But it got shat upon."

+Filming

-Filming took place over 56 days from October 17, 1977 to early January 1978.
+Filming took place over 56 days from October 17, 1977, to early January 1978.
 The film was shot entirely in New York and New Jersey, with filming locations including New York City; Jersey City, New Jersey; and Ferncliff Cemetery in Hartsdale, New York.
 A sequence where the Laura Mars character photographs a group of models against a backdrop of two burning cars was filmed over four days at New York's Columbus Circle.
 It was reported that Peters and Dunaway had a tense relationship while making the film.